 Warranty

-Ryobi also offers a three-year guarantee on their line of corded and cordless electric tools.
-It gives you a lot of confidence in making a purchase, and it brings them on par with the industry heavyweights.
+It’s reassuring to know that Ryobi offers a three-year guarantee on their line of corded and cordless electric tools.
+It certainly gives buyers more confidence when purchasing, and it’s a testament that they stand shoulder to shoulder with the industry’s top brands.

 Nonetheless, make use of the warranty for its entire three years.
 The regular guarantee period is two years, but you can get an extra year by visiting the Ryobi webpage within 30 days of purchase.